 Undated, unmarked leather plates are known from #613 to #5985.
 An unusual metal dated 1907 plate #7 is known, but we have no real idea where it is from (photo in Archives).
 A later flat metal plate #1222, undoubtedly a motorcycle issue, is known in smaller size.
+It is black on white with the bottom "CLEVELAND" legend in a reverse-color band, very similar to the Columbus 1913 tag.
 (Photo in ALPCA JUN-99 p.145)

 212 automobiles with seating capacity of 1-2 persons ($5.00)